equinor/fmu-dataio/docs/src/simple_exports/index.md

 - Strict input arguments and output data
 - Validation of data at export
 - Used for non-FMU services like REP, DynaGeo, and more
-- Simple loaders to retrieve data from Sumo

 ## Current Standard Results

 Below are the currently supported standard results.
-These pages provide detailed information on where, how, and when to use the export function, as well as how to use the corresponding simple loader.
+These pages provide detailed information on where, how, and when to use the export function.

 ```{admonition} In Development
 :class: important